Misbehaving: Media Machines Act Out

 “Misbehaving” is a series of three female “performers” for intimate installations.
 In each tableau, a hybrid machine “being” performs: a kinetic, electronically controlled machine speaks with a visual voice of erratic physical gestures.
 As a combination of performance and robotics, they represent girls and women who disobey or resist expectations.
 Unlike machines designed for perfect job performance, these machines will declare their fallibility, impatience, approval, and disapproval through small gestural acts and (in “Translator”) embedded video sequences.
 In contrast to the precise technique and tireless efforts of a robot that plays chess or constructs automobiles, my robotic performers “act out” and misbehave.
 In these tableaus of protest and transformation, the machine is spirited, emotional, thoughtful, yet irregular.

-Each intimate installation focuses on translating the “unseen” (data from proximity sensors, sound data) into tangible activity such as erratic movement or “incorrect” behavior.
+Each intimate installation focuses on translating the “unseen” (data from proximity sensors) into tangible activity such as erratic movement or “incorrect” behavior.
 Like a theater with two stages, each “being” presents a visual conversation between competing equivalents: the physical machine’s behavior and its computer controlled “mind.”

 Two of the performers are aluminum, mechanized pairs of 6 year-old girl’s legs fitted with shoes.
 An electronic circuit and proximity sensors make them responsive to the presence of viewers.
 One pair (“Resist”) squirms on the floor in a way that reads as both sexualized and fearful.
 Another pair (“Protest”) stomps on top of a table loudly at unpredictable times.